 Women of Light | Women of Shadow, is one of her ongoing visual/textual investigations of cultures in flux, identities on the periphery and the immigrant/migrant experience.
 Her work on Immigrant Identities was awarded the Deutsche Börse Award Artist in Residence at the Frankfurter Kunstverein.

 She has been invited as artist in residence to the Montserrat College of Art, US, to give a public talk about her art, and review the work of senior art students.
-In Boston, she participated in the Fort Point Artist Community Open Studio with a joint exhibition with Meredith Morten, American artist, about the theme of Time and Landscape..
+In Boston, she participated in the Fort Point Artist Community Open Studio.
 While working as artist in residence in Haiti at the Promart “2ème Atelier d'Art International Haiti", she started her curatorial project Africa, Europe and America, working with Haitian and international artists, and exhibiting with them at the City Hall Gallery in Port au Prince, Haiti.

 Throughout September to December 2012, her large-scale glass installation with public engagement about interacting with memory – Tears, Apples and Stones – was featured at the Contemporary Art Centre in the Samorin Synagogue in Slovakia, and discussed in the press.
 The installation includes music by Daniel Andor-Ardó and Jonathan David, two composers from the C4 Ensemble, New York.
 Her creative collaboration with the C4 Ensemble in New York continues in February and March with the world premier of the choral composition based on her poem: Pitter Patter, Pitter Patter… and Then.
 This poem is also performed in May at the Galapagos Arts Space and at the 21st Project in New York.